Taking Down CBC Fifth Estate's Documentary 'Conspiracy in Coutts' - Part 1

 *Remand centres in Calgary, Lethbridge and Medicine Hat

 With lights in the cells remaining on day and night, and bed shortages that found inmates crashing or passing out on the floor, sleep for the men, was difficult to say the least.
-These were traumatic experiences for men with no criminal records and who had never so much as seen the inside of a jail cell.
+These were traumatic experiences for men with virtually no criminal records and who had never so much as seen the inside of a jail cell.
 Given that remand centres are meant to hold prisoners for a short time until they are released on bail, the medical or mental health services available to the men were minimal to the point of being non-existent.
 In fact, they often suffered in pain or discomfort for long periods awaiting medical attention and were regularly denied needed medical treatments and medications that had been prescribed for them.
 With no recreational or exercise programs or facilities available to them, most of their time was spent locked in windowless cells.
 They rarely got a chance to see outside, let alone get outside for fresh air.
 Even the food was substandard as meals were stale, served cold or were simply unpalatable — health related dietary requirements were also ignored.
 As their mental and physical health deteriorated due to the conditions of their incarceration, the men also suffered the additional stress of facing financial ruin given the astronomical legal fees required to fund their defence in court proceedings that needlessly dragged for over two years.

 Then, suddenly, after enduring all of these mental and physical hardships for two long years – all the original charges were suddenly dropped against two of the men in February of 2024.
 Jerry Morin and Chris Lysak were released from custody after pleading guilty to far lesser charges.
 They were free men, after spending two years behind bars for crimes on which they were never convicted.
 Instead a plea deal had been struck wherein both men pleaded guilty to much lesser charges.
-Lysak pleaded guilty to a charge of improper storage of a firearm and Morin pleaded to a very questionable charge of trafficking a firearm.
-Both were ‘sentenced’ to ‘time served’ which amounted to the two years they’d spent in custody, which is a travesty of justice in itself, because the normal penalty for both of the crimes they pleaded guilty to would have likely been a fine or probation.
+Lysak pleaded guilty to a charge of improper transportation of a firearm and Morin pleaded to a very questionable charge of trafficking a firearm.
+Both were ‘sentenced’ to ‘time served’ which amounted to the two* years they’d spent in custody, which is a travesty of justice in itself, because the normal penalty for both of the crimes they pleaded guilty to would have likely been a fine or probation.

 Additionally, Morin, after having spent two years in the guns and gangs unit of the Calgary Remand Centre was suffering extreme mental duress and may have been coerced to sign his plea deal — admitting to something he had not done.
 This factor was given further credence during the trial of the other two men, when the Crown attempted to enter Morin’s plea deal as evidence to support his case and the judge denied it.

-The other two men - Carbert and Olienick remained in custody and eventually went to trial and in the fall of 2024, a jury found them not guilty of conspiracy to murder police, but guilty of the mischief and weapons possession charges.They are currently serving prison terms of six and half years at the Drumheller Medium Security correctional facility.
+The other two men - Carbert and Olienick remained in custody and eventually went to trial and in the fall of 2024, a jury found them not guilty of conspiracy to murder police, but guilty of the mischief and weapons possession charges.
+Olienick was also found guilty of possession of a pipe bomb*.They are currently serving prison terms of six and half years at the Drumheller Medium Security correctional facility.

 One would think that given the injustices these men suffered – doing some two years of very hard time for a crime they had yet to be convicted of – the Fifth Estate might have investigated how this could have happened to them.
 How could four men, with no criminal records, be so severely punished for a crime on which they were all ultimately exonerated — “conspiracy to kill police”.
 A crime the justice system deemed they had not committed.